jiewpeng/useful-stuff/install-adfs/README.md

 2. Go to **Application Pools**, right-click **DefaultAppPool** to select **Advanced Settings**.
 Set **Load User Profile** to **True**, and then click **OK**.
 4. Right-click **Default Web Site** to select **Edit Bindings**.
 5. Add an **HTTPS** binding to port **443** with the SSL certificate that you have installed.

+If you have set all these up properly, you should be able to download the federation metadata at https://adfs1.contoso.com/federationmetadata/2007-06/federationmetadata.xml.